top of page

 On the other side was the activity area where larger bullfrogs could be found.
 They were larger in size than most other frog species.
 These were the beautiful meat found in claypot frog porridges.

 A closer look at an adult bullfrog with greenish cheeks.
 If I guessed correctly, this was a female bullfrog with an eardrum, or tympanic membrane, the same size as its eye.
-A male frog would have larger eardrums than the eyes and smaller in size.
+A male frog would be smaller in size and have larger eardrums than the eyes.

 Of course, not all the frogs were shown to the public.
-Only the selected ones were allowed to entertain guests.
+Only the "selected ones" — ready for the tables — were allowed to entertain guests.

 While waiting for the food to be ready, I popped a question to the lady at the counter regarding hashima (雪哈) that were commonly used to make dessert for nourishing complexions.
 And she confirmed that hashima was indeed the fallopian tube of a frog — not any "fatty tissue found near the fallopian tube" as claimed by Wikipedia.
 I had been misled for years...

-And our cajun-style buttermilk frog meat ($15) was finally ready for savouring.
+And our cajun-style buttermilk frog meat was finally ready for savouring.
 Despite deep-frying, they were not oily.
 It had a smooth flavouring that was not salty, probably due to the buttermilk.
+The crocodile nuggets looked similar to fried nuggets except that crocodile meat was slightly chewier.
+They tasted better than chicken nuggets.

 I had missed out the crispy frog skins chicharron!
 I was looking at the photos when placing the order and did not notice the fried frog skins in the menu list (until when typing this post).
 It should be nice from a similar froggy experience I had in Vietnam.

-After the little snacks, it was time to hop on to the next farm.
+After the little snacks, it was time to get to the next farm — Hay Dairies Goat Farm.

 56 Lim Chu Kang Lane 6 (map)